 November Weather Averages (Phoenix)

 If you live elsewhere, enter your city or town in the search bar at TimeandDate.com to find your weather averages.
-And you can find your average UV index at UVIndex.io.
+You can find your monthly average UV index at UVIndex.io.

 What To Do in the Garden in November